 Dr. Jacobs earned her undergraduate A.B. degree from Harvard and Radcliffe Colleges.
 She earned her Masters of Science degree in physiological sciences from Oxford University in England, and then returned to the United States to complete her medical degree at Harvard Medical School.
 After completing her Ophthalmology residency in the Harvard Medical School Department of Ophthalmology Residency Training Program, Dr. Jacobs pursued subspecialty training in Cornea and External Disease through a fellowship at Mass.
 Eye and Ear.
 She has served as part-time faculty on the Cornea Service since 2008 and is an Associate Clinical Professor of Ophthalmology at Harvard Medical School.
-Her main clinical interests include ocular surface disease, corneal ectasia, contact lens, and prosthetic replacement of the ocular surface ecosystem (PROSE).
+Her main clinical interests include ocular surface disease, corneal ectasia, and the use of contact lenses in health and disease.

 Cornea and external disease

 Contact lens for corneal disease, imaging of the ocular surface

 For a full publication list, please see her CV.

 Jacobs DS, Rosenthal P. Boston scleral lens prosthetic device for treatment of severe dry eye in chronic graft-versus-host disease.
 Cornea.
 2007 Dec;26(10):1195-9.